Oscar Pistorius: Early life

 Oscar Leonard Carl Pistorius was born to Henke and Sheila Pistorius on 22 November 1986 in Sandton, Johannesburg, in what was then Transvaal Province (now Gauteng Province) of South Africa.
-He grew up in a Christian home and has an elder brother, Carl, and a younger sister, Aimée.
+He grew up in a Christian home and has an elder brother and a younger sister.
 Pistorius credits his mother, who died at the age of 43 when Pistorius was 15 years old, as a major influence in his life.
 Pistorius is from an Afrikaner family with partial Italian ancestry from his maternal great-grandfather, who was an Italian emigrant to Kenya.
 Afrikaans is his mother tongue and he is also fluent in English.

 Pistorius was born with fibular hemimelia (congenital absence of the fibula) in both legs.
 When he was 11 months old, both of his legs were amputated halfway between his knees and ankles.
 He attended Constantia Kloof Primary School and Pretoria Boys High School, where he played rugby union in the school's third XV team.
 He played water polo and tennis at provincial level between the ages of 11 and 13.
 In addition, Pistorius took part in club Olympic wrestling, and trained at Jannie Brooks's garage gym in Pretoria.
-Brooks remarked that it took six months before he noticed that Pistorius "had no legs", but nonetheless was able to do many exercises, including "boxing, skipping, and doing press-ups".
+Brooks remarked that it took six months before he noticed that Pistorius "had no legs" but nonetheless was able to do many exercises, including "boxing, skipping, and doing press-ups".

-After a serious rugby knee injury in June 2003, he was introduced to running in January 2004 while undergoing rehabilitation at the University of Pretoria's High Performance Centre with coach Ampie Louw, and "never looked back".
+After a serious rugby knee injury in June 2003, Pistorius was introduced to running in January 2004 while undergoing rehabilitation at the University of Pretoria's High Performance Centre with coach Ampie Louw, and "never looked back".
 His first racing blades were fitted by South African prosthetist Francois van der Watt.
 Because he was unable to find suitable running blades in Pretoria, Van der Watt ordered the pair to be made by a local engineer.
-However, as these quickly broke, Van der Watt referred Pistorius to American prosthetist and Paralympic sprinter Brian Frasure to be fitted for blades by Icelandic company Össur.
+However, as these quickly broke, Van der Watt referred Pistorius to the American prosthetist and Paralympic sprinter Brian Frasure to be fitted for blades by Icelandic company Össur.

 Pistorius began studying for a bachelor of commerce (B.Com.) in business management with sports science at the University of Pretoria in 2006.
 In a June 2008 interview for his University's website, he joked: "I won't graduate soon.
 With all the training I have had to cut down on my subjects.
 Hopefully I'll finish by the time I'm 30!"
-Asked by a journalist for his "sporting motto", he said: "You're not disabled by the disabilities you have, you are able by the abilities you have."
+Asked by a journalist for his "sporting motto", he said, "You're not disabled by the disabilities you have, you are able by the abilities you have."